flexera-public/flexera-plugins/azure/rs_azure_aks/README.md

-# Azure Container Services Plugin
+# Azure Kubernetes Service Plugin

 ## Overview
-The Azure Container Services Plugin integrates RightScale Self-Service with the basic functionality of the Azure Storage Account
+The Azure Kubernetes Service Plugin integrates RightScale Self-Service with the basic functionality of the Azure Kubernetes Service
 **WARNING: Do not use the enclosed ssh key for production **

 ## Requirements